Brad Finkeldei, Board President

 I’ve been a CPA for Mize Houser and Company since 1990.
 A mother of five and grandmother of eleven, I built my working career around my family, not the other way around.
 One of the most satisfying aspects of my career has been the opportunity to provide free accounting and tax services to a number of faith-based non-profit organizations.
 Family Promise is one of those.
 What a dynamic organization.
 A board and executive director that continue to amaze me with their energy and creativity.
 From committees to the multitude of volunteers at every church involved, Family Promise simply draws people in who want to make a difference in the lives of others.
 The best part is that families really are being helped to get on their feet and stay there.

 I was approached by Joe Reitz in 2008 with a new idea for helping homeless families with children.
 I’d never heard of Family Promise and was skeptical at first.
 As usual, Joe’s persistence and God’s wisdom made me change my mind and see the value of this incredible program.
-Through my experience with numerous, wonderful advocacy and community support groups, it is to me the most effective group I’ve worked with.
+I have experience with numerous, wonderful advocacy and community support groups.
+Family Promise is one of the most effective groups I’ve worked with.
 It is a life changing experience for both our guests and our volunteers.
 We have a very talented and motivated staff and very generous host congregations and volunteers.
 It works!

 I came to Family Promise as a school social worker and member of a supporting congregation.
 I see daily the struggles of low-income families and their children.
 When financial stress escalates and parents lose their housing, children suffer emotionally with the anxiety of now knowing where they will find a home.
 During these transitions, FP offers compassion and support until the parents are able to regain their footing.
 Family Promise locally is an awesome group of caring volunteers, staff and board members and has offereed me great personal experience in living out God’s love in our community.